Collection Development and Management Policy

 - Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.

 Goals for the collection

-- Support the current curricular and research needs of the students
+- Support the current curricular and research needs of faculty and students

-Our primary mission is to support the students' curricular and research information needs.
+Our primary mission is to support the current curricular and research information needs of faculty and students.
 The majority of our collections budget is spent to support the primary areas of study in departments and concentrations.
-Since we are a small liberal arts library, we cannot cover subject areas comprehensively, and therefore focus on collecting the most pertinent materials in the college's major areas of study.
+Since we are a small liberal arts library, we cannot cover subject areas comprehensively, and therefore focus on collecting the most pertinent materials in the college’s major areas of study.
 We effectively make use of shared consortial collections and interlibrary loan to extend the breadth and depth of our collections.